Luke Davenport

-Luke Davenport (born 29 May 1993 in Cambridge) is a British racing driver, currently competing in the British Touring Car Championship for Motorbase Performance.
+Luke Edward Davenport (born 29 May 1993 in Cambridge) is a British racing driver, currently competing in the British Touring Car Championship for Motorbase Performance.

 Racing career

 Early career

 Davenport began his car racing career in 2011, competing in the Ginetta Challenge.
 Starting in the G20 class, he moved up to the G40 class in 2012 where he remained for the next two seasons culminating in him finishing 4th in the championship in 2013 with one win.
 In 2014 Davenport moved to the Ginetta GT4 Supercup on the TOCA BTCC support package.
 He competed for United Autosports with veteran Carl Breeze as his teammate.
 He finished the season 6th in points with two wins.

 Davenport spent the next two seasons in the British GT driving for Tolman Motorsport.

 British Touring Car Championship

 For the 2017 season, Davenport was signed by Motorbase Performance to compete in the British Touring Car Championship.
 His teammates are Mat Jackson and Martin Depper.